bsegovia/mini.q/README.md

 Small FPS code base with dual contouring
 ----------------------------------------

-This version implements dual contourin and Garland mesh simplification.
+This version implements dual contouring and Garland mesh simplification based on quadric errors.

-A lua script describes the CFG function and the mesh is built from it
+A lua script describes the CSG function and the mesh is built from it

 How to build
 ------------